facelessuser/coloraide-extras/docs/src/markdown/colors/hct.md

     `c`  | [0, 145]
     `t`  | [0, 100]

-    ^\*^ Space is necessarily bound to the range and is only used as a reference to define percentage inputs/outputs in relation to the Display P3 color space.
-Lightness is bound to the SDR range.
+    ^\*^ Space is not bound to the range and is only used as a reference to define percentage inputs/outputs in relation to the Display P3 color space.

 <figure markdown>